Robi Reed: Career

-Reed has had a hand in the careers of many top Hollywood stars and has worked to open doors for African-American actors for over 20 years.
+Reed has played a significant role to shape the careers of many top Hollywood stars and has worked to open doors for African-American actors for over 20 years.
 She has cast Jamie Foxx, Denzel Washington, Jada Pinkett Smith, Queen Latifah and others in major roles.

 She is credited with jumpstarting Halle Berry's film career in 1991 by offering her a role alongside Samuel L. Jackson in Lee's Jungle Fever.
 She also cast Derek Luke to star in his first leading role in the 2002 film Antwone Fisher.

 In 1997, Reed earned an Emmy Award for Outstanding Casting in a Drama for her work on The Tuskegee Airmen (HBO).
 She received a second Emmy nomination in 1998 for her work in casting HBO's Don King: Only in America and a third nomination in 1999 for HBO’'s A Lesson Before Dying.

 Reed is the first African-American to be nominated and win an Emmy for casting.

 Early life

 Reed was born in Mount Vernon, New York, but grew up in Los Angeles where she was exposed to Hollywood at a young age.
 By the age of 15, she knew she wanted to do casting after accompanying her younger brother, a child actor, to auditions.

-Reed was fascinated with film and TV and always read the cast and crew credits from beginning to end.
-She was determined to know every actor, actress, producer, director and casting agent in Hollywood.
-She made it her business to learn everything there was to know about the film and TV industry by quizzing herself using index cards to test her knowledge and ability to recall names, parts and projects.
+Reed developed an early interest in the film and television industry and became familiar with the roles of actors, producers, directors, and casting professionals by closely following film and television credits.
+She has stated that she studied the industry, extensively, using methods such as index cards to improve her knowledge of individuals, productions, and their professional associations.

 That determination landed Reed her first job as an assistant production office coordinator on the film, The Falcon and the Snowman, starring Sean Penn and Timothy Hutton.